brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

     `
 })
 class UserDetailComponent {
-    // This component doesn't even know that we are using RXJS which
+    // This component doesn't even know that we are using RxJS which
     // results in better decoupling
     @Input() user: User;
 }